What is Subsurface Utility Engineering?

 Subsurface Utility Engineering, or SUE, is a valuable tool when planning and executing public infrastructure projects.
-Identifying underground utilities and materials not only informs project design, but SUE also promotes safety and can prevent costly expenses and project delays.
+Finding underground utilities and materials helps with project design.
+SUE also keeps people safe and can avoid expensive costs and delays.

 Jonathan Nichols is the SUE Director at WithersRavenel.
-With more than 15 years of experience, he has provided a range of SUE services for clients, both ahead of infrastructure projects and to help communities better understand the placement of their utilities and their material composition.
+With over 15 years of experience, he offers a variety of SUE services for clients.
+He helps with infrastructure projects and assists communities in understanding their utilities and materials.

 What’s above the ground comes first